dreavjr/cookadream/src/cookadream/resources/text/ABOUT_enUS.md

 Feature visualization is the earnest sibling to light-hearted deep dreaming, but the implementation techniques are surprisingly similar.

-## In the course of of developing this program, the author found the following tutorial helpful:
+## In the course of developing this program, the author found the following tutorial helpful:
-The idea of blending the octaves with the original image was based on this example.

 "Deep Dream with TensorFlow: A Practical guide to build your first Deep Dream Experience" \
 Naveen Manwani.
 Hackernoon, 2018-12-27. \
 https://hackernoon.com/deep-dream-with-tensorflow-a-practical-guide-to-build-your-first-deep-dream-experience-f91df601f479

+The idea of blending the octaves with the original image was based on this example.

 # Main software components